ShubhamGajjar/Python-Snake_game/README.md

 import pygame

-To import this open your terminal/command prompt and copy and paste the following: pip install pygame
+To import this open your terminal/command prompt and copy and paste the following:
+"pip install pygame"

-If that doesnt work try following: pip3 install pygame
+If that doesnt work try following:
+"pip3 install pygame"